Pranav-d33/browser_automation_agent-gmail-/README.md

 The frontend will be accessible at http://localhost:5173 (or another port if 5173 is in use).
 Open this URL in your browser to start interacting with the agent.

+Agent in Action
+(Here you can add a GIF or screenshots of the final application)

+Example Screenshot:

 Challenges Faced & Solutions
 asyncio Event Loop on Windows: